-Likewise, House Rule 9.2 charges the presiding officer with the duty of preserving order and decorum in the daily sessions of the House.
-19 All the same, adopted House Rules frequently do not address every procedural question that may arise in the context of preserving "order and decorum".
+the House.7 All the same, adopted House Rules frequently do not address every procedural question that may arise in the context of preserving "order and decorum".
 For example, specific questions such as: may the presiding officer limit the number of questions posed to a measure's author on the House floor frequently are not directly addressed in House Rules.
 In the case that the House Rules do not address a particular procedural question, what must be done?
 In reality, much procedure has been and continues to be derived from established customs and usages rather than from adopted rules.
 When a question arises over something not addressed by a House Rule, the presiding officer may appropriately rely on customs and usages in much the same way he or she would look to adopted House Rules for guidance on questions directly addressed by specific House Rules.